puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 #### Install PuppetDB/PostgreSQL

 On the node you provisioned for PuppetDB before starting the upgrade, unpack the PE 3.0.1 tarball and run the `puppet-enterprise-installer` script.
-If you are upgrading from 2.8, you will need to provide some answers to the upgrader, as follows:
+If you are upgrading from a 2.8 deployment, you will need to provide some answers to the upgrader, as follows:

    *  `??
 Install puppet master? [y/N]` Answer N. This will not be your master.
 The master was upgraded in the previous step.
    *  `??
 Puppet master hostname to connect to?
 [Default: puppet]` Enter the FQDN of the master node you upgraded in the previous step.